Maplewood Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-The primary zip code for Maplewood is 77096.
-The neighborhood's boundaries are generally considered to be Beechnut Street to the north, Hillcroft Avenue to the east, and Renwick Drive to the west.
-The southern boundary is less defined but is typically considered to be near the Westbury neighborhood.
-These boundaries encompass the subdivisions of Maplewood, Maplewood North, and Maplewood South.
+The primary zip code for the Maplewood neighborhood is 77096, with some maps also including parts of 77081.
+The generally accepted boundaries of the Maplewood subdivision are Beechnut Street to the north, Hillcroft Avenue to the east, and Renwick Drive to the west.
+The southern boundary is less distinct but is typically considered to be adjacent to the Westbury neighborhood.
+These boundaries define the core area governed by the Maplewood Civic Club.
+For a broader perspective on how different areas are defined, the Houston zip code map offers a useful visual reference.

 Frequently Asked Questions